WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

 For efficiency, use a PC or Laptop

-Additionally you can use tools like VSCode to make this easier, I myself just use XCode or TextEdit
+Additionally you can use tools like VSCode, XCode, Notepad++, Notepad and TextEdit.

+I myself just use XCode and TextEdit.

 ## What You **Cannot** Do
 - Do not remove or alter `#`, `##`, or `###`